Chloe Webb: Career

 Webb co-starred alongside Denzel Washington and Bob Hoskins in Heart Condition (1990).
 In 1991, she played a hairdresser in Queens Logic and a woman with a developmental disability who wins the lottery in ABC's made-for-TV film Lucky Day.

 Other roles included the eccentric Mona Ramsey in the first season of Armistead Maupin miniseries Tales of the City (1993).

 Webb has appeared on several television series: CBS's Judging Amy (2003), FOX's House (2005), CBS's Two and a Half Men (2005), NBC's Medium (2005), and CBS's CSI: Crime Scene Investigation (2008).
 Webb reunited with Cox in 2009 for his film Repo Chick; she played Sister Duncan.

-Her most recent role was as Monica Gallagher, William H. Macy's character's estranged and unstable wife in Showtime's comedy-drama TV series Shameless; her performance earned her a nomination for Critics' Choice Television Award for Best Guest Performer in a Drama Series.
+In Showtime's comedy-drama TV series Shameless, Webb portrayed Monica Gallagher, the estranged and unstable wife of William H. Macy's character.
+The performance earned her a nomination for Critics' Choice Television Award for Best Guest Performer in a Drama Series.